-@observe-decorated function and can export them to any OTLP-compatible backend — Grafana Tempo, Jaeger, Dash0, Datadog, Honeycomb, and others.
+@observe-decorated function, emits metrics and log records for the core memory operations, and can export all three to any OTLP-compatible backend — Grafana Tempo, Jaeger, Dash0, Dynatrace, Datadog, Honeycomb, and others.

 How It Works

 In Cognee core, the@observe decorator maps only to OpenTelemetry.
 When tracing is enabled, it wraps each decorated function in an OTEL span; when tracing is disabled it is a no-op that passes the call straight through.
-There is no built-in Sentry or Langfuse backend to configure.
+There is no separate Sentry backend to configure.
+Langfuse is supported not as a separate SDK but as one more OTLP destination on this same pipeline — set your Langfuse keys and Cognee derives the OTLP endpoint and auth for you.

 Installation